praveen6228/edureka/README.md

 # edureka
-this file is added by bob
+this file is added by alice